 404 Main St, Safety Harbor

 The owner of Portkey Books believes that books can transport and connect us.
-After a time operating as a pop-up bookstore, they debuted a tiny storefront on Main Street in Safety Harbor, FL.
-We offer free delivery within Safety Harbor, or you can pick up your order from their new storefront.
-This intimate space is lovingly curated and a must visit in the wonderful town of Safety Harbor.
+After operating as a pop-up bookstore, they debuted a tiny storefront on Main Street in Safety Harbor, FL.
+They offer free delivery within Safety Harbor, or you can pick up your order from their new storefront.
+This intimate space is lovingly curated and a must-visit in the wonderful town of Safety Harbor.

 Tombolo Books